 Student influenza vaccines are now available at all three schools.
-Please read the following documents carefully if you wish for your student(s) to have an influenza vaccine during the school day.
+Please read the following documents carefully in the Forms section above if you wish for your student(s) to have an influenza vaccine during the school day.

 From Northern New England Poison Center